Deadfly192/kivyGamepadEmulatorAndroid/README.md

 # kivyGamepadEmulatorAndroid
-android gamepad emulator on kivy
+android application that turns your phone into a gamepad through http